gabicavalcante/server-python/README.txt

 Documentation
 -------------

-The code is documentation was made by comments in all code.
+The code documentation was made by comments in all code.

 Dependencies
 ------------

-Will necessary install some dependences to run the projetct:
+Will necessary install some dependencies to run the project:

 - pip install inflect